Einstein Telescope: Detector design

 Both configurations come with their own advantages and challenges.

 Prototypes

 A number of prototyping activities, dedicated to various aspects of ET technology, are operating or under development.

 ETpathfinder

 A prototype, or testing facility, called the ETpathfinder was built at Maastricht University's Randwyck Campus in the Netherlands.
 The facility was opened in November 2021 by Dutch Minister of Education, Culture and Science, Ingrid van Engelshoven.
 Project leader is Professor Stefan Hild.
 A focus of the facility is the development of technologies for cryogenic gravitational wave detectors.
 ETpathfinder will be a useful research centre in its own right after the ET has been built.

 E-TEST

-A prototype of a large suspended mirror at a cryogenic temperature under construciton in Liège, Belgium.
+A prototype of a large suspended mirror at a cryogenic temperature under construction in Liège, Belgium.

 CAOS

 A center in Perugia, Italy, dedicated to testing mechanical and optical systems for ET.

 WAVE

 An initiative in Hamburg, Germany, dedicated to testing environmental monitoring and Newtonian noise mitigation for ET, among other goals.